Minor in Speech-Language Pathology

 Learning Outcomes

-The Minor in Speech-Language Pathology develops a comprehensive understanding of communication and the factors that influence it throughout an individual's life.
-By completing this program, students gain scientific and clinical knowledge and develop interpersonal and observational skills essential to working in diverse, people-centered fields.
+The Minor in Speech-Language Pathology provides students with a comprehensive understanding of human communication and the factors that influence it across the lifespan.
+Through this program, students gain both scientific and clinical knowledge while also developing essential interpersonal and observational skills—key competencies for success in a variety of people-centered professions.

 Foundational Knowledge of Communication Disorders